Nottinghamshire County Council elections

 District, borough, parish and town council elections are held at different times.
 Check with these councils when their next election is.

 If you live in Nottingham city you will vote in the City Council elections.

 You will only need to register to vote once to be able to vote in any of these elections.

 More on local elections on GOV.UK.

 In a general election registered voters in all areas of the country vote for an MP to represent them in the House of Commons.
-The last general election was in 2015.
+The last general election took place on 12 December 2019.